martindrapeau/json2-mod/README.md

 - `replacer`: an optional parameter that determines how object values are stringified for objects.
 It can be a function or an array of strings.
 -`space`: an optional parameter that specifies the indentation of nested structures.
 If it is omitted, the text will be packed without extra whitespace.
 If it is a number, it will specify the number of spaces to indent at each level.
 If it is a string (such as '\t' or '&nbsp;'), it contains the characters used to indent at each level.
 - `dropQuotesOnKeys`: an optional parameter to drop quotes on keys, when possible.
 Useful to represent a Javascript object.
 Quotes will be dropped only if the key can be declared as a valid Javascript object.
 Do note that the output will not be valid JSON, but it will be valid Javascript.
 - `quoteType`: an optional parameter to specify the quote character.
-Specify either `double` or `single`.
-Defaults to `double` quote (") however you can overwrite with a `single` quote (').
-Do note that the output will not be valid JSON if you use `single`, but it will be valid Javascript.
+Specify either `double` for " or `single` for '.
+Defaults to double quote however you can overwrite with a single quote.
+Do note that the output will not be valid JSON, but it will be valid Javascript.

 This method produces a JSON text from a JavaScript value.